runrunicd/blog/content/posts/2023-11-14-embeddings/index.md

 ## Use Cases
 ### Clustering
 Can we identify clusters among movie reviews and their themes?
+It's going to be difficult to review through all reviews and identify clusters of movie reviews.
+With AI, we can achieve that and I'll demo it here.
 Let's use [Rotten Tomatoes dataset](https://huggingface.co/datasets/rotten_tomatoes).
 To obtain text embeddings, let's use OpenAI's embeddings API and the model text-embedding-ada-002 is recommended.
 Note: all the code and data are open to public.

 ```bash
 # Ensure you have your API key set in your environment per the README: https://github.com/openai/openai-python#usage